ecadlabs/signatory/docs/aws_kms.md

 ## Importing a key into AWS

 The Import command is not available for aws as there is no support for asymmetric keys in AWS KMS.
 (Ref: <https://docs.aws.amazon.com/kms/latest/developerguide/importing-keys.html>)

-However, you can generate a private key in an external environment and then import it into AWS using this [guide](https://docs.aws.amazon.com/kms/latest/developerguide/importing-keys.html)

 ## Key generation in AWS